The Best Password Managers 2023

 From that list, we picked our top five and started testing.
 We signed up for an account with each service, downloaded the macOS desktop app, and started setting up our accounts.

-We installed the Chrome extension and mobile app for each password manager so we could test those alongside the desktop app.
+We installed the Chrome extension and mobile app for each password manager so we could test them alongside the desktop app.
 We found that the browser extension and the mobile app are more important — and used more frequently — than the desktop app.

 Once we set up our accounts with each password manager, we tested the ease of adding passwords and other information, how simple it was to share a password with a friend, and how any additional features performed.